-Confirmation of Plan: A request for Confirmation of Plan should include a detailed description of the student's proposed project, creative or critical, or both.
+CONFIRMATION OF PLAN: A request for Confirmation of Plan should include a detailed description of the student's proposed project, creative or critical, or both.
 A student intending to major in a foreign literature may propose a translation with a critical preface.
-If the project is to be creative, samples of work must be submitted to the division secretary for approval by all members of the literature faculty.
+If the project is to be creative, samples of work must be submitted to the division secretary for approval by an ad hoc committee of three members of the literature faculty.
 If critical, the project may take the form of one long or several short essays, depending on the best judgment of the student's counselor and the division.